You probably wonder if a PC can sit on the carpet due to premium space or if you want to keep the area tidy.

-When a PC is higher up off the floor, the dust particle density will be less when it gets near the computer.
+When a PC is higher up off the floor, the dust particle density will decrease when it gets near the computer.

 A computer’s cooling system relies on air to be drawn into the case and expelled to keep the internal air temperature low enough for other cooling fans and other components to be cooled sufficiently.

-So, you have a box with fans drawing air in and blowing air out.
+So, essentially, you have a case with fans drawing and blowing air in.
 When dust particles are more prevalent in the air, they will get drawn into the case relatively quickly.

 A computer will still function fine for some time